Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

-We propose \underline{Evol}ution-aware \underline{M}essage \underline{P}assing \underline{N}eural \underline{N}etwork (\model), that integrates both protein sequence information and evolution information by means of residues to predict the mutational effect on homologous proteins.
+We propose \model that integrates both protein sequence information and evolution information by means of residues to predict the mutational effect on homologous proteins.
 Empirical and theoretical studies show that \model and its extended variants (\gnn and \former) achieve outstanding performance on several benchmark datasets while retaining reasonable computation complexity.
 In future work, we intend to incorporate 3D protein structure information towards general-purpose homologous protein models.
+In addition, it would be interesting to experiment with different approaches to selecting anchor sets, for example, using central nodes-based selections.